LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### Inactive conversations

 Inactive conversations can be closed automatically using the Auto-close feature.
 This feature closes conversations after a configurable time during which the consumer has been idle.
-Contact the LivePerson account team to configure this feature.
+Contact your LivePerson account team to configure this feature.

 ![](/img/agent action menu app.png)